pdxjohnny/taxonomy/README.md

 # taxonomy
-For doing a taxonomy of a text (for an English class or something)
+For doing a taxonomy of a text

 Requirements
 ---